 The existing Hauraki Rail Trail and a strategic approach to connecting the visitor experience to this trail require further investigation.
 This is an important tourist opportunity and should be at the front of mind when considering the regional growth.
 However this proposal considers other trail personas and adventure trail riders alongside key towns that are currently not directly adjacent to the Hauraki Rail Trail, but may be complimentary via backcountry trails, offering additional places to visit, ride or experience when visiting or living in the Hauraki Coromandel region.

-The value of the coastal location of The Coromandel trails to local recreationalists and visitors should not be underestimated.
-This attribute provides additional market opportunities:
+The value of the coastal location of The Coromandel trails should not be underestimated.
+This attribute provides three key market opportunities: